ilya40umov/aws-playground/cloudwatch-custom-metric/README.md

-#### ASG scaling on custom metric
+#### Report custom metric to CloudWatch

-App for testing ASG scaling based on a custom metric.
+A flask app that is reporting a custom metric to CloudWatch every minute

 ##### Development